xnell90/Music-Genre-Classifier/README.md

 Finally, the command-line branch contains the minimal amount of code for running the app via the terminal.

- Note: master and streamlit branch can be run the streamlit app locally.
+ Note: master and streamlit branch can run the streamlit app locally.
 Simply run the command *streamlit run app.py*.